-The Block Buddy Pro App contains over 30 ultrasound-guided peripheral nerve block lessons and more than 80 videos – saving patients unnecessary pain and saving you time and worry.
+The Block Buddy Pro App contains over 30 ultrasound-guided peripheral nerve blocking lessons and more than 80 videos – saving patients unnecessary pain and saving you time and worry.
 Explore what Block Buddy Pro offers in this overview:

 Block Buddy Pro: Table of Contents